 Buy a fresh, high-quality olive oil – Extra virgin olive oil varies HUGELY in quality and flavor.
 Some brands are nearly flavorless, while good brands are peppery, fruity, and flavorful.
 Make sure you use a fresh bottle, because rancid oil will ruin your salad.
 I recommend some below.

 Juice fresh lemons yourself – Do not buy already squeezed lemon juice in a carton.
+These substitutes do not compare to fresh lemon juice.
 It only takes a minute to squeeze yourself, and it will taste so much fresher and have no preservatives.

 Press the garlic – While you can get away with minced garlic, I like to use an actual garlic press here, which more juices the garlic.
 It will distribute the flavor well in the dressing without any big pieces.